ajay-gandhi/alfred/README.md

 $ node scraper.js
 ```

 The scraper will output messages as it moves along.
-Note that the scraper sets the time of its fake order to be 7pm, so you must run the scraper before 6pm (or change the time).
-7pm was chosen because that is when all the restaurants on Seamless are open.
+Note that the scraper sets the time of its fake order to be 7pm, so you must run the scraper before 5pm (or change the time).
+7pm was chosen because that is when all the restaurants on Seamless are open (I think).

 #### Run the server